autophagy/pycon-2025-otel-workshop/README.md

 Like in the previous sections, we'll need to do some setup, before we can create traces.

-Again, open up `backend/iss-distance-service/app.py`.

-Add the following to the list of imports:
+Again, open up `backend/iss-distance-service/app.py`, and add the following to the list of imports:

 ```python
 from opentelemetry import trace